llvm/llvm-project/llvm/docs/AMDGPULLVMExtensionsForHeterogeneousDebugging.md

 For AMDGPU, the `DW_AT_LLVM_lane_pc` attribute is used to specify the program location of the separate lanes of a SIMT thread.

-If the lane is an active lane then this will be the same as the current program location.
+If the lane is an active lane, then this will be the same as the current program location.

 If the lane is inactive, but was active on entry to the subprogram, then this is